dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

 - date-postname
 ---

-**TL;DR:** A brief synopsis that includes link to a [github repo](http://www.github.com/).
+**TL;DR:** In this 2-part tutorial series, we'll learn how to build an application that secures a Node backend and an Angular front-end with [Auth0](https://auth0.com) authentication.
+Our server and app will also authenticate a [Firebase](https://firebase.google.com) [Realtime Database](https://firebase.google.com/docs/database) with custom tokens so that users can leave realtime comments in a secure manner after logging in with Auth0.
+The Angular application code can be found at the [angular-firebase GitHub repo](https://github.com/auth0-blog/angular-firebase) and the Node API can be found in the [firebase-auth0-nodeserver repo](https://github.com/auth0-blog/firebase-auth0-nodeserver).

 ---

-## Introduction

-In this series of tutorials, we'll learn how to build an application that secures a Node backend and an Angular front-end with [Auth0](https://auth0.com) authentication.
-Our server and app will also authenticate a [Firebase](https://firebase.google.com) database with custom tokens so that users can leave comments in realtime in a secure manner after logging in with Auth0.

-### Table of Contents
+## How to Authenticate Firebase and Angular with Auth0: Part 1

 1. <a href="#firebase-auth0" target="_self">Firebase and Auth0</a>
 2. <a href="#what-well-build" target="_self">What We'll Build</a>